-There was one woman who came to ask for income support and I told her to fill in the forms and so on, and then she said that she used to work for a short time because she had to, financially, but then she stopped because she couldn’t take his behavior, and I felt very uncomfortable when she opened up about the situation with me.
-The truth is I said to her, “You don’t have to tell me anything, you don’t need to share any of this with me.”
-It’s also not something that affected anything.
+There was one woman who came to ask for income support, and I told her to fill in the forms, and then she said that she used to work for a short time because she had to, financially, but she stopped because she couldn’t take his behavior, and I felt very uncomfortable when she opened up about the situation with me.
+The truth is I said to her, “You don’t have to tell me anything; you don’t need to share any of this with me.”
+It’s also not something that affected anything [WHO].

-The employee’s response is focused on shielding herself from the discomfort of learning private information, which the organizational procedures define as irrelevant and which, from her perspective, cannot influence her action (“It’s also not something that affected anything”).
-She perceives herself as handling an administrative procedure to approve eligibility to income support.
-Once the economically abused is recognized as suffering “domestic violence”, she’s eligible to guaranteeing or supplementing her income in a way that establishes her status as a recipient of welfare support, which grants her additional discounts, such as on rent, electricity bills, municipal property taxes, and medication.
-It emerges then that eligibility is a serious matter over which NII employees can be very strict and stick to the formal procedure and they can shift their position towards making the effort to establish eligibility.
+In response to information about economic abuse, the interviewee shielded herself from discomfort by relying on the organizational procedures which define this information as irrelevant to possible NII support.
+She perceives her role as limited to approving eligibility for income support.
+Only when a woman who has been economically abused is recognized as a victim of ‘domestic violence’ is she eligible for various forms of income support.
+It emerges that eligibility is a serious matter over which NII employees can be very strict and stick to the formal procedure, or they can shift their position toward making an effort to establish eligibility.
 From the employee’s perspective, ensuring eligibility involves a higher level of commitment and intense and hard work:

 For example, in a recent case where the woman had many assets, her claim was denied.
-I denied it and closed the claim, because if you have a lot, you don’t really need help.
-The total allowance is 3,000 NIS.
-And then the social worker called me and told me that he pulled some maneuver and took over her bank account and now she has nothing.
+I denied it … because if you have a lot, you don’t really need help.
+The total allowance is NIS 3,000 [about $1000].
+And then the social worker called me and told me that [her partner]… took over her bank account and now she has nothing.
 Right, we’ll contact the head office, let’s see what we can do.
-It’s not something I can decide to do on my own.
-(Y. K., income support department manager).
+It’s not something I can decide to do on my own (YK, department manager).